 A list of Resources for Passover.

 Beginning on the 15th of Nisan, Pesach is a joyous holiday celebrated for eight days.
 Pesach commemorates the ancient Exodus of the Israelites from generations of slavery in Egypt to freedom in Israel.

 Pesach is observed primarily at home, but there are synagogue festival services on the first and last days incorporating biblical readings from the Song of Songs and a Yizkor service.
 In the days leading up to Pesach, a Jewish family cleans the entire home to remove all chametz.
 Pesach begins with a long, carefully ordered meal and service called a seder (meaning “order”).
 While there is a precise order to the seder, topics, traditions and songs are personalized and vary from family to family.

-The Omer, “sheaths of wheat,” is counted beginning with the second day of Pesach.
+The Omer, “sheaths of wheat,” are the days between Pesach and Shavuot.
+They are counted beginning with the second day of Pesach.
 This signals the start of the harvest season, which culminates in Shavuot.

 Shavuot literally means “weeks.”
 Celebrated on the sixth of Sivan, Shavuot comes 50 days after Pesach.
 It marks the anniversary of Moses’ receiving the Ten Commandments at Mount Sinai and the first harvest of the fruits of spring.
 The Book of Ruth and the Ten Commandments are read.
 Synagogues often mark this as a time for study and deepening one’s commitment to religious practice.

 Chanukah despite its proximity to Christmas is actually a very minor festival in the Jewish liturgical year.
 It is the Festival of Lights and the Chanukah menorah, the chanukiah, is lit on each of the eight nights.